Effects of aromatherapy on the brain

-Before start using a diffuser for essential oils, it is good to know how what are the effects of essential oils on the brain.
-How to use properly and what is the recommended dosage.
+Before start using a diffuser for essential oils, it is good to know what are the effects of essential oils on the brain.
+How to use it properly and what is the recommended dosage.

 First, let’s see what are essential oils and why are they good for our health?